JACK-COM/reachduck/methods.md

 ## 2. Working with Stdlib
 #### `loadReach`
 Initialize your `stdlib` instance.
 Call this when you would use `loadStdlib`.
 You only need to use this once.\
-This is the a preferred way to load `stdlib` when you want to dynamically call `setWalletFallback`.
+This is the a preferred way to load `stdlib` if you are not in a browser or `window` context (e.g. command line, NodeJS app, AWS Lambda, etc) and want to quickly get started.
 ```typescript
 function loadReach(
     loadStdlibFn: (args: any) => ReachStdLib,